No3371/UpdateHub/README.md

 # Usage
 `UpdateHub` itself does nothing, it relies on external class (ex: MonoBehaviour) to call its `Update` and `FixedUpdate`.

 `UpdateHub` belonging to other classes is intended for separation of concerns.
-If you want something global/singleton, you can just attach it to other class which is  global/singleton.
+If you want something global/singleton, you can just attach it to a global/singleton.

 ### To get called every **Update**
 ```csharp